JTinkers/ScribeBot/README.md

 ## Code Examples

-Below you can find a simplistic stopwatch script.
+You can find a simplistic stopwatch script below.

 It'll keep counting seconds that have passed since it's been started and it'll continue doing so until you set `count` to `false`.